peilinrao/parallel-computing-project-lake/README.md

 Our poster session's demo would be interactive.
 Other students can see our lake simulation dynamically changing when they "throw" an object into the water.
 They can directly see the speedup by parallislem during any time period or over any action taken.

 ## Platform Choice
-We plan to use C++ with CUDA support for implementation and OpenGL for persenting the simulating results.
+We plan to use C++ with CUDA support for implementation and MPI for accelerating FFT.
 We choose to use CUDA since NVIDIA GPUs are the most common way to accelerate computer graphics algorithms.
-OpenGL is powerful enough to draw the waves in order to present our beautiful simulated lake.

 ## Schedule
 3.23 - 4.11[Done]: read the paper and plan for our implementation <br />
 4.11 - 4.20: implement the sequential version <br />